jadehopepunk/jadehopepunk/content/projects/ox-bike/index.md

 OxBike is a fairly simple software application to track availability and bookings for vehicles in a vehicle sharing scheme.
 What makes it unique is that it is a local-first app, powered by the excellent [P2Panda Protocol](https://p2panda.org/), which ensures that it each "node" can synchronise data with other nodes.
 This allows us to run it on a [Raspberry Pi](https://www.raspberrypi.com/) within [Mojo Manor](/projects/mojo-manor), and access it over the local network even without internet.
 However, as we start to share vehicles with other houses, they can have nodes in their house which synchronise booking requests and acknowledgements as/when they have connection.

+The first users of OxBike will be the [Mojo Transport Collective](/projects/mojo-transport).

 ## My involvement

 At the moment I'm the sole developer on this, and I'm finding it to be a pleasant technical project to tinker with after hours.
 The bulk of the heavy lifting to achieve the local-first effect is of course powered by the open source libraries and applications that make up P2Panda.
 P2Panda is new (incomplete), and I'm following along closely with it's development as part of this project.